-Driftnets are defined by FAO as a fishing gear "consisting of a string of gillnets kept more or less vertical by floats on the upper line and weights on the lower line, drifting with the current, in general near the surface or in mid-water" (FAO, on-line Fisheries Global Information System - FIGIS).
+A driftnet are defined as a fishing gear "consisting of a string of gillnets kept more or less vertical by floats on the upper line and weights on the lower line, drifting with the current, in general near the surface or in mid-water" (FAO, on-line Fisheries Global Information System - FIGIS).
 Worldwide, light synthetic fibers allow medium-scale and even small-scale boats to deploy driftnets many kilometers long.
 In the Mediterranean, driftnets have been used to capture several species of tuna and mostly swordfish.
-Swordfish enters the Mediterranean Sea from April to June, returning westwards from August to November.
+Swordfish come into the Mediterranean Sea from April to June, returning westwards from August to November.
 This migratory behavior determines the seasonal mobility of the driftnet fleet around the Alboran Sea, the Gibraltar Straits and adjacent Atlantic grounds (Silvani et al., 1999; Tudela et al., 2003, 2005).
-The use of driftnets in the Alboran Sea started in the 1980s; about 100 Spanish boats using driftnets targeting swordfish were active in the Alboran Sea in 1990.
-The activity of this fishery was permanently halted in August 1994.
-It was due to the increasing scientific evidence of the low selectivity of this gear with respect to non-target species.
-In this framework, fishing for swordfish in the Mediterranean Moroccan (involving the ports of Tangiers, Al Hoceima and Nador) experienced significant development during the 1990s with the introduction of driftnets in the fishery, while Europe banned the use.
+The use of driftnets in the Alboran Sea started in the 1980s; with about 100 Spanish boats using driftnets targeting swordfish in the Alboran Sea in 1990.
+The activity of this fishery was permanently halted in August 1994 due to the increasing scientific evidence of the low selectivity of this gear.
+In this framework, the Mediterranean driftnet fisheries for swordfish in Morocco (involving the ports of Tangiers, Al Hoceima and Nador) experienced a significant development during the 1990s while this fisheries were banned in European waters.

 In 2003, ICCAT adopted a binding recommendation to ban the use of driftnets in large pelagic fisheries in the Mediterranean.
 The following year, Morocco presented a 4-year plan for eliminating its use of driftnets through public education, buyback and destruction of driftnet gear, and assistance to fishermen.
 For these purposes Morocco received U.S. and EU funds.
 At the 2008 ICCAT Annual Meeting, Morocco confirmed that it would require 3 more years for the total conversion of its driftnet fleet.
 In August 2010, Morocco published Law No. 19-7 in State Bulletin 1431 no. 5861, prohibiting the import, manufacture, retention, sale, as well as the use of driftnets at sea for fishing fish and/or other fishing species.
+In 2012

-In 2012 Morocco continue to be identified by the non-governmental environmental community as countries that conduct large-scale driftnet fishing (NOAA, 2012).
+Morocco continue to be identified by the non-governmental environmental community as countries that conduct large-scale driftnet fishing (NOAA, 2012).

-Tudela et al. (2005) reported that the Moroccan driftnet fleet in the Alboran Sea in 2000s probably exceeded 200 vessels and that the length of the net used was known to often exceed 2.5 km.
-This fishery was of particular importance in the Mediterranean because of its economic importance is its contribution in terms of value and 27% of the total production of coastal fisheries (Abid and Idrissi, 2007).
-In the Mediterranean, this fleet was based at three main ports: Tanger (73%), Al Hoceima (14%) and Nador (8%).
-This fishing fleet was very diverse, with much of the coastal vessels with small boats, which is why the range of variation of the characteristics of this fleet is large and medium low.
-Fishing operations generally take place at a distance of 5 to 30 nautical miles from the coast.
-The duration of the tidal coastal units generally varies between 8 and 20 hours on average.
-The tide is up to 3 days.
-Bycatch in this fishery are composed mainly of small tunas and sharks (mainly blue shark, shortfin mako, and thresher shark), moreover sea turtles, and cetaceans (Silvani et al., 1999; Tudela et al., 2003, 2005).
+Tudela et al. (2005) reported that the Moroccan driftnet fleet in the Alboran Sea probably exceeded 200 vessels and that the length of the net used was known to often exceed 2.5 km in the 2000s.
+This fishery has a particular economic relevance in the Mediterranean waters contributed 27% of the total production of coastal fisheries and associated value (Abid and Idrissi, 2007).
+This fleet was based in Tanger (73%), Al Hoceima (14%) and Nador (8%).
+This fishing fleet was very diverse, many of the coastal vessels were small boats but the range varied from large to medium-low.
+Fishing operations generally took place at 5 to 30 nautical miles from the coast.
+The duration of the coastal fishing trips generally fluctuated between 8 and 20 hours on average.
+The trip is up to 3 days.
+Bycatch in this fishery are composed mainly of small tunas and sharks (mainly blue shark, shortfin mako, and thresher shark), as well as sea turtles and cetaceans (Silvani et al., 1999; Tudela et al., 2003, 2005).